-With a recent contribution from the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), BIC has developed the Ontario Bioindustrial Innovation Network (OBIN).
-OBIN will continue to support the growth of the Hybrid Chemistry Cluster in Sarnia-Lambton and to enable to launch a new Sustainable Chemistry Cluster in Eastern Ontario St. Lawrence Corridor region centred around Brockville and Maitland.
+With Government of Canada support through FedDev Ontario, OBIN will continue to foster the growth of the Hybrid Chemistry Cluster in Sarnia-Lambton and help drive the launch of a new Sustainable Chemistry Cluster in Eastern Ontario St. Lawrence Corridor region centered around Brockville and Maitland.
 BIC will offer its services for the Ontario Bioindustrial Innovation Network from this new location.

 BIC's OBIN will deliver results through three fundamental ways:

-BIC will accelerate clean economic growth and support competitive technology companies to grow in southern Ontario by building robust raw material supply chains, by leveraging regional and global partners along the value chain to strengthen market pull and by removing barriers to commercialization through COMM SCI projects, and
+BIC will accelerate clean economic growth and support competitive technology companies to grow in southern and eastern Ontario by building robust raw material supply chains, by leveraging regional and global partners along the value chain to strengthen market pull and by removing barriers to commercialization through COMM SCI projects.